Is Type C the Same as Thunderbolt? What's the Difference?

 The Bottom Line

 Both Type C and Thunderbolt are versatile and powerful connectors that offer a range of features and benefits.
 Is Type C the same as Thunderbolt?
 No, while Type C is more widely adopted and versatile, Thunderbolt excels in terms of speed and performance.
 When choosing between the two, it is important to consider your specific needs and preferences to make an informed decision.
-Whether you opt for Type C or Thunderbolt, Ugreen offers many cables and chargers that deserve a try.
+Whether you opt for Type C or Thunderbolt, UGREEN offers many cables and chargers that deserve a try.
 So, next time you find yourself faced with the choice between Type C and Thunderbolt, consider the factors discussed in this article to make the best decision for your needs.